SimulPiscator/AirSane/README.md

 The original purpose of the ignore list is to avoid loops with backends that auto-detect eSCL devices, but it may be used to suppress any device from AirSane's list of published devices.

+## Access File

+If a file exists at the location for the access file (by default, `/etc/airsane/access.conf`), the file's content will be used to implement access restriction.

+Each non-comment line in the access file defines a rule to allow or deny access from a range of IP addresses.
+A rule either begins with "allow" to allow access, or "deny" to deny access.
+Separated with white space follows a single IP address, or a range of IP addresses in the form "192.168.0.0/16" where the number after the slash character defines the number of nonzero bits in the mask used to compare addresses.

 ## Troubleshoot

 * Compiling fails with error: "‘png_const_bytep’ does not name a type".